hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) external
 ```

-Cancels a proposal only if sender is the proposer, or proposer delegates dropped below proposal threshold
+Cancels a proposal if sender is the proposer, or proposer delegates dropped below proposal threshold

 #### Parameters